elsewhencode/project-guidelines/README.md

   > Lists must have both parent and child elements for it to be valid.
 Screen readers inform users when they come to a list and how many items are in a list.
 [Read more on this rule here](https://dequeuniversity.com/rules/axe/4.3/listitem?application=AxeChrome#)

-- Ensure heading order is semantically correct.
+- Ensure the heading order is semantically correct.

   _Why:_